ChenfuShi/tools_for_HiChIP/README.md

 ## Authors

-These tools were developed by Chenfu Shi<sup>1</sup> at the University of Manchester for use in our pipelines in Magnus Rattray<sup>2</sup> and Gisela Orozco<sup>1</sup>'s labs.
+These tools were developed by Chenfu Shi<sup>1</sup> at the University of Manchester for use in our pipelines in Magnus Rattray<sup>2,3</sup> and Gisela Orozco<sup>1,3</sup>'s labs.
-1) Arthritis Research UK Centre for Genetics and Genomics, Division of Musculoskeletal and Dermatological Sciences, School of Biological Sciences, Faculty of Biology, Medicine and Health, The University of Manchester, UK
+1) Centre for Genetics and Genomics Versus Arthritis.
+Division of Musculoskeletal and Dermatolog-ical Sciences, School of Biological Sciences, Faculty of Biology, Medicine and Health, The Universi-ty of Manchester, UK
-2) School of Biological Sciences, Faculty of Biology, Medicine and Health, The University of Manchester, UK
+2) Division of Informatics, Imaging and Data Sciences, Faculty of Biology, Medicine and Health, University of Manchester, UK.
+3) NIHR Manchester Biomedical Research Centre, Manchester University NHS Foundation Trust, Manchester Academic Health Science Centre, Manchester, UK.

-This project was funded by the Wellcome Trust and Arthritis Research UK.
+This work was funded by the Wellcome Trust (award references 207491/Z/17/Z and 215207/Z/19/Z), Versus Arthritis (award reference 21754), NIHR Manchester BRC and the Medical Research Council (award reference MR/N00017X/1).

 ## License